roddicki/phonegap-play-audio/README.md

 ## Usage
 Create a new phonegap project using Phonegap cli or desktop app.
-Replace the www directory with this working repository (it includes test audio files).
+Replace the www directory with this demo / working repository (it includes test audio files).

 audio-player.js file should be added to index.html

 	<script type="text/javascript" src="js/audio-player.js"></script>

+##audio.play
 To play audio use the following inside the 'deviceready' function

 	audio.play("path/to/my/audioFile.mp3");

-The path should to the audioFile should be configured from the www directory
+The path to the audioFile should be configured from the www directory

-To pause any audio playing

-	audio.pause();

 (typically these would be triggered by an event listener)